FrfRman/NSI/README.md

-# CosmicEye — Starter Scaffold
+# CosmicEye — NSI Project

 This repository contains a minimal starter for CosmicEye: a React + Three.js frontend and a Node.js Express backend that fetches TLE data from CelesTrak.